 How did you first get involved in Outdoor Arts?

 I met Talking Birds in my last year at University and obtained a future job scheme grant that gave me an internship with them working as a tour booker and touring with their Outdoor Arts shows The Whale and The Q. I always wanted to work outdoors ever since I was young (childhood ambition was to be a tornado chaser).
 I love the challenge thrill and figured working outdoors would be close to this haha.

 What is one of your earliest memories of Outdoor Arts?

-What performances or Outdoor Arts experiences have made a big impression on you?
+What performance or Outdoor Arts experience has made a big impression on you?